Catatonia: What It Is, Warning Signs, Causes, and Treatment Approaches

 - Mannerisms: Mannerisms are exaggerated, bizarre movements that appear out of context, like odd gestures or peculiar facial expressions.
 These are voluntary actions that are abnormal in their intensity or repetition.

-- Withdrawal: Withdrawal refers to the person’s complete disconnection from their surroundings, including lack of social interaction, communication, or engagement with the environment.
+- Withdrawal: Withdrawal refers to the person’s complete disconnection from their surroundings, including a lack of social interaction, communication, or engagement with the environment.
 This symptom is a sign of severe mental disengagement.

 What Causes Catatonia?